 Having proper controls helps in the prevention of procurement fraud.
 Following are some examples of purchasing controls you should have in place.

-• All invoices should have a pre-authorized purchase order, if that is not in place proper investigation should be done to understand the gaps in the process and how to fill those gaps.
+2. All invoices should have a pre-authorized purchase order; if that is not in place, Company’s Controller should do a proper investigation to understand the gaps in the process and how to fill those gaps.

-• For purchases, that are happening through credit cards, a valid receipt and justification are required to approve the expense, including proper business approval.
+3. For purchases that are happening through credit cards, a valid receipt and justification are required to approve the expense, including proper business approval.

-However, just having controls doesn’t prevent procurement fraud but you also need to have an internal audit department auditing purchases on a regular basis.
+However, having controls doesn’t prevent procurement fraud, but you also need to have an internal audit department auditing purchases regularly.

 The audit department should be randomly select purchasing transactions and ensuring that there are no gaps in the implementation of the control.

 If you are like many mid-market companies, you probably don’t have the luxury of an audit department.